How to Write Out Ordinal Numbers in Words in (US) American English, Rules, How to Spell Out, Exceptions, Comparison to (UK) British English.

-1. What are ordinal and cardinal numbers?
+1. What are the ordinal and the cardinal numbers?

 1.1.
 Ordinal numbers - are those numbers defining a thing's position in a series: